NC0DER/DoublyLinkedList/README.md

 # DoublyLinkedList
-A Doubly Linked List made with templates &amp; smart pointers.
+A Doubly Linked List made with templates, smart pointers, std::containers and other C++11 and beyond coding conventions.